-1. The Right to Receive Quality Medical Care Fairly
+1. The Right to Equally Receive Medical Care of Good Quality

-2. The Right to Freely Choose Doctors and Hospitals
+2. The Right to Freely Choose Doctors and Medical Facilities

-3. The Right to Sufficient Explanation and to Decide Treatment by Their Own Will
+3. The Right to Receive Sufficient Explanations and Determine Their Treatment Methods Based on Their Own Judgments

-If a patient is unconscious or unable to make decisions, a legally designated representative has the right to make decisions on their behalf.
+If a patient is unconscious or unable to decide, a legal representative has the right to make decisions on his/her behalf.

 4. The Right to Know Their Own Medical Information

-Patients have the right to receive sufficient explanations about their medical information in a way they can understand.
+Patients have the right to receive sufficient explanations about their treatment in a manner that they can understand.

 6. The Right to Health Education

-Patients have the right to receive education on personal health and healthcare services, including disease prevention and early detection.
+Patients have the right to receive health education on personal health and health services such as prevention and early detection of illness.

 7. The Right to Dignity

-Patients have the right to have their personality and values respected, and their dignity as human beings preserved.
+Patients have the right to be respected regarding their personalities and values and be protected with dignity.

 8. The Right to Religious Consideration

-Patients have the right to consideration for their religious beliefs, if such consideration is necessary.
+Patients have the right to receive special consideration if they need it based on their religious beliefs.

-In order to carry out examinations and treatments safely and effectively, we ask for your cooperation in adhering to agreed treatment plans and physicians’ instructions after proper explanation and consent.
+In order to ensure that tests and treatments are carried out safely and effectively, we ask for your cooperation in adhering to the treatment plan and instructions that have been explained and consented upon.

-Smoking is strictly prohibited inside the clinic.
-Thank you for your understanding and cooperation.
+Smoking is prohibited throughout the clinic.
+We appreciate your understanding and cooperation.

 At our clinic, we distinguish between items for which explanations and consent are confirmed verbally (general consent) and items for which formal written explanations and consent are required (individual consent).